Nevada Sports Betting

 College Sports Teams

-While Nevada doesn’t have any major sports franchises to wager on, they do have a couple of universities that compete in Division I of the NCAA.
+Nevada also has a couple of universities that compete in Division I of the NCAA.
 Most of these team’s successes have come in the NCAA basketball tournament.
 If these two institutions of higher learning don’t appeal to you, keep in mind that the state’s legal sportsbetting policy allows you to place bets on college programs throughout the nation.

 • University of Nevada, Las Vegas – The UNLV Rebels have won national titles in men’s basketball, golf, men’s tennis, and women’s track and field.